How to Add Custom Fonts to the New Dubsado Form Builder

 Note: If you’re using Google fonts, you can skip this step.

-Tip: if you’re already hosting a custom font in your website builder and using the font in your website, you might be able to find the URL when you view the page source of your site.
+Tip: If your custom font is already being used on your site, you might be able to find the URL in your page source.
 This works for Showit and some other platforms, but not all of them.

 3. Find the URL of your font file and copy that to use in Dubsado.

-Step 2: Add your fonts to your Dubsado form
+2. Add your custom fonts to your Dubsado form

 @font-face {